- Open all

 No. We enjoy a robust applicant pool, which means we receive more applications than there are open positions each year.
 In addition, the number of open positions on a committee varies from year to year.

-We are accepting applications for 2021 because the 2020 appointment cycle is complete.
-Though applying for 2021, note openings may occur on committees or project teams for various reasons throughout the calendar year.
+We are accepting applications for 2022 because the 2021 appointment cycle is complete.
+Though applying for 2022, please note that openings may occur on committees and/or project teams for various reasons throughout the calendar year.
 When these vacancies arise, your application will be considered.
-If appointed to fill a vacancy, you will be notified immediately following Board approval.
+If appointed to fill a vacancy, you would be notified immediately following Board approval.

 Yes.
 All applicants not appointed to a committee will be notified by the end of the calendar year.

 The CAP enjoys a robust applicant pool annually which means we have many more applicants than we have positions each year.
 Like anything else, networking is key!
 Reach out to the committee’s chair and/or staff to introduce yourself and let them know you’ve applied.

 Applications are maintained through the first quarter of the appointment year for which you are applying.
 Applications should be submitted annually.

 The CAP welcomes nonmember applicants to apply.
 Nonmembers are individuals who are not eligible for CAP membership.